Nagaland State Library

 Nagaland State Library is a Metropolitan Library in Kohima, Nagaland, India.
 It is located in Police Reserve Hill on the road leading to Jotsoma.

 History

 Nagaland State Library was established in 1981 under the Nagaland Government's Department of Arts & Culture.

-Today the library has a collection of more than 58,000 books.
-As of 2019, the library has a total number of 3796 registered members.
+In 2016-17 the library received ₹1,75,48,000 (over ₹17 million) under the National Mission on Libraries (NML) for upgradation, subscription for e-journals and e-books, and procurement of reading resources, and other programmes.
+By 2019 the library had a collection of more than 58,000 books with 3796 registered members.
+The library had 17 people employed which was much lesser than the required staff and experts to manage it.